 A lot of people have the wrong impression that a bullet rises for some distance after leaving the muzzle before it begins to fall again.
-The reality is that rifle sights are adjusted so that when you aim at a target in front of you, the barrel is actually tilted upwards a bit.
+The reality is that rifle sights are not level with one another.
+When you aim at a target in front of you the barrel is actually tilted upwards a bit.
 That means the bullet launches at an angle.

 When you zero a rifle, you are picking a point along the bullet’s ballistic arc that intersects with your line of sight.

 Point Blank Zero

 If you know the velocity, launch angle, and aerodynamic efficiency of the bullet, you can reasonably predict the flight path of the bullet.

 This is another chart created by the internet ballistics guru, Molon.
 It shows the ballistic arc of the same projectile launched at different angles.
 Each angle corresponds to a different zero.

 The important thing to notice is the height the bullet flies above the line of sight.
 The highest point is the Maximum Ordinate.

 For a 100-meter zero, the maximum ordinate occurs right around 100 meters.
 This has some benefits, which I’ll get to later.

 When you establish a point blank zero, you establish a line of sight at which the bullet stays within a certain distance above or below the point of aim.
 Velocity is a huge part of this as well since more velocity shrinks the group size.

 For example, consider a vital zone of eight inches in some large game animals.
 The point blank zero would be the sight setting in which the bullet impacts no more than four inches above or below the center of the vital zone.
 The range from the front of the muzzle, point blank, to the maximum distance before the bullet falls below the threshold is the Point Blank Range.